Jrmy-rbr/Jrmy-rbr.github.io/_posts/2014-09-12-third-post.md

 will give good resuts on the test set.
 It is therefore a good sanity check to do before even starting to work on the model.

 On the other hand, the statistics of these feature might be slightly different for the tweets that speak about disters compared to the ones that do not.
 If this is the case, then one could use this meta-data and leverage these differences in the statistics to develop a model classifying the tweets.

+I found this idea interesting and so, as a firt step, I tried to classifiy the tweets using the meta data only, and see how I can go with this.
+I will develop more about this the models I used for that in the next section.
+Let me now tell you what features I have extracted from the tweets.
+Several of these features are presented in this [Kaggle notebook](https://www.kaggle.com/gunesevitan/nlp-with-disaster-tweets-eda-cleaning-and-bert), and others have been added by myself.
+In total I have extracted 15 features:
+1. The number of hashtags of a tweet.
+2. The number of capipitalized words in a tweet
+3. The number of words of a tweet
+4. The number of unique words of a tweet
+5. The number url of a tweet
+6. The mean word length of a tweet
+7. The number of characters of a tweet
+8. the number of punctuation characters of a tweet
+9. The number of mentions of a tweet
+10. The number of mentions of a tweet that can be found in tweets of the training set labeled as 'tweet taklking about a disater'
+11. The number of mentions of a tweet that can be found in tweets of the training set labeled as 'tweet *not* taklking about a disater'
+12. The difference between the last two features
+12. The number of [2-grams](https://www.wikiwand.com/en/N-gram) of a tweet that are among the top 100 2-grams in tweets of the training set labeled as 'tweet taklking about a disater'
+14. The number of 2-grams of a tweet that are among the top 100 2-grams in tweets of the training set labeled as 'tweet *not* taklking about a disater'
+53. The difference between the last two features

 ## Classification using meta-data only <a name='meta-data_clf'></a>